Plumsail/documents-docs/source/user-guide/manage-email-notifications.rst

 Subscription and notifications
 ==============================

-Subscription page provides information about you current subscription and available documents.
+The subscription page provides information about your current subscription and available documents.
-Also you can manage email notifications about reaching limit of documents for Plumsail Documents in the `personal account <https://account.plumsail.com/documents/subscription>`_.
+Also, you can manage email notifications about reaching the limit of documents for Plumsail Documents in the `personal account <https://account.plumsail.com/documents/subscription>`_.

-There are 3 notifications options:
+If you enable the notification toggle, you will receive notifications when:

-- Less than 30% of documents are left
+- less than 30% of documents are left,
-- Less than 10% of documents are left
+- less than 10% of documents are left,
-- All documents were exhausted
+- all documents were exhausted.

 .. image:: ../_static/img/general/documents-email-notifications.png
    :alt: Documents email notifications